valantic/ember-template/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+TBD Specify what it takes to deploy your app.

+## Contributing

+See <CONTRIBUTING.md>

 ## Further Reading / Useful Links